ahuacate/ahuabooks/README.md

 ![alt text](https://raw.githubusercontent.com/ahuacate/lazylibrarian/master/images/interface.png)

-## 2.00 Setup LazyLibrarian importing settings
+### 1.02 Setup LazyLibrarian importing settings
-In your web browser type `http://192.168.50.118:5289` and click on the `Importing Tab`.
+Click on the `Importing Tab`.

-This tab is used to import your saved books from either GoodReads or GoogleBooks.
+This tab are the settings to import your saved books from either GoodReads or GoogleBooks.
 Personally I prefer GoodReads so these instructions are for Goodreads.

 Make a GoodReads account at www.goodreads.com and then register for a [developer key](https://www.goodreads.com/api/keys).
 Once you have registered for a developer key, you will be given an API key and a Secret key.

 Within LazyLibrarian’s `Importing tab` tick the `Enable GoodReads Sync box`.
 Copy and paste your GoodReads API and Secret keys into the appropriate boxes and then save changes.

 Next click `Request OAuth1` and you will directed to the GoodReads website to allow application access to LazyLibrarian.
 Once that is done, return to Lazylibrarian and click `Request OAuth2`, which will auto-fill the `Goodreads OAuth Token` and `Goodreads OAuth Secret`.
 Now LazyLibrarian and GoodReads can talk to one another to sync your books.
 It is also a good idea to fill out the Sync Wanted to Goodreads shelf section with `to-read` and the Sync Open/Have to Goodreads shelf to `owned`.